danace38/BC_Nanopore_Tracker/README.md

 The laboratory's data management practices, primarily relying on Google Sheets and third-party services, present limitations for secure and efficient handling of critical research information.
 The goal of this project is to deliver a scalable and efficient web application for managing laboratory data, including experiments, runs, devices, and participants.

+# Features
+* Registered users can login to the website using their email and password.
+* NavBar which provides seamless navigation throughout the website.
+* Users can view all current experiments which is stored in MySQL database.
+* CRUD Operations:
+  - Create: Add new experiments, runs, computers, or minions.
+  - Read: Fetch data with optional pagination and search.
+  - Update: Modify existing records.
+  - Delete: Remove records by ID.

 # Tech Stack

 Front-End: